Transit pass: New Orleans

 On NORTA, both transfers and day passes are available.
 A transfer may be purchased for 25¢ in addition to the $1.25 base fare (seniors & disabled get it for free although they pay just the $0.40 fare).
 Day passes can be purchased for $3 when boarding any bus or streetcar.
 Additionally, passes valid for a 3-day period can be purchased for $9, or for 31 days for $55, at a limited number of locations.

 New York City

-On New York City Transit, a one-way fare is currently $2.75 per trip ($2.50 if on a preloaded MetroCard), and allows free transfers between buses and subway.
-Weekly passes are $32, and monthly passes are $121.
-Multi-trip MetroCards are also available that provide a 5% discount when purchasing at least $5 of credit.
-Further information of New York MTA fares can be found here.
+On New York City Transit, a one-way fare is currently $2.90 per trip, and allows free transfers between buses and subway.
+Weekly passes are $34, and monthly passes are $132.

 Portland Metro Area

 In the Portland, Oregon area there are multiple TriMet day pass options.
 Prices range from $2–$5 for anywhere all day with as many transfers as one wants.
 There are also 7, 14, and 30-day passes (which range from roughly $7–$100).
 There are student discounts and "honored citizen" AKA 65+ discount as well.